Code Mixologist : A Practitioner's Guide to Building Code-Mixed LLMs: Introduction

-While recent comprehensive surveys provide broad taxonomies of the research landscape \cite{sheth2025beyond,winata2023decades,Doruz2023ASOU} , our work differentiates itself by structuring findings as an operational playbook centered on the LLM lifecycle.
-We move beyond a literature-centric review to offer actionable, practitioner-focused recommendations for data generation, prompting strategies, and safety alignment to effectively build and deploy code-mixed systems We begin by auditing \textbf{Data Resources} (\S\ref{sec:Background_Landscape}) for biases such as English centricity.
-We then analyze \textbf{Modeling Strategies}(\S\ref{sec:Prompting}-\S\ref{sec:Training}), contrasting the efficacy of prompting techniques against structural interventions like continued pre-training.
+This survey maps this evolving field through a methodological taxonomy.
+Unlike broader multilingual surveys \citep{sheth2025beyond}, we focus specifically on the LLM lifecycle.
+While recent comprehensive surveys provide broad taxonomies of the research landscape \citep{sheth2025beyond,winata2023decades,Doruz2023ASOU}, our work differentiates itself by structuring findings as an operational playbook centered on the LLM lifecycle.
+We move beyond a literature-centric review to offer actionable, practitioner-focused recommendations for data generation, prompting strategies, and safety alignment to effectively build and deploy code-mixed systems.
+We begin by auditing \textbf{Data Resources} (\S\ref{sec:Background_Landscape}) for biases such as English centricity.
+We then analyze \textbf{Modeling Strategies} (\S\ref{sec:Prompting}--\S\ref{sec:Training}), contrasting the efficacy of prompting techniques against structural interventions like continued pre-training.
 Finally, we address the downstream implications: the instability of current \textbf{Evaluation} metrics (\S\ref{sec:Evaluation}) and the imperative of \textbf{Safety and Red-Teaming} (\S\ref{sec:Safety}).